 That’s the busy shopping street in the old-town of Salzburg, as mentioned before Mozart was born here in house no. 9.
 You cannot miss this house.
 Just look for the big crowd of people in front of it, mostly asians and spaniards.

-5. Schloss Mirabell (Mirabell Palace)
+To do in Salzburg Nr.
+5: Schloss Mirabell (Mirabell Palace)

 The Mirabell Palace is a beautiful palace in baroque style.
 The main attraction of the palace are the geometrically arranged gardens and mythology themed statues which date from 1730.

-6. Frauenstift Nonnberg (Nonnberg Abbey)
+To do in Salzburg Nr.
+6: Frauenstift Nonnberg (Nonnberg Abbey)